SOLAR FARM WATER DELIVERY FOR GAINES COUNTY

 What is the Rapid Fill RO System and when is it available?

 The Rapid Fill RO System is a dual-stage, high-recovery reverse osmosis plant built for high-volume panel wash and commissioning campaigns.
-It produces 300 to 400 GPM on-site (300 GPM primary plus 100 GPM secondary on the reject stream), reducing waste water discharge volume compared to single-pass RO.
+It produces up to 400 GPM on-site, combining a 300 GPM primary stage with a 100 GPM secondary stage that recovers water from the reject stream, which cuts waste water discharge volume compared to single-pass RO.
 The system launches in Summer 2026, with pre-launch registration open now for priority scheduling.

 Get In Touch